Nexus Mods: Features

 In June 2016, wide-ranging theft of Nexus Mods content for other corporate mod websites was noted in the press, with Nexus founder and owner Robin Scott (Dark0ne) criticizing Bethesda's lack of response to the issue.
 That month, Nexus added an extra permissions system to the website so that stolen mods on other websites were easier to see.
 Although there was already an extensive permissions system for mods, the addition to the system for console modding allowed users to select what their intent for the mod was in terms of use, and where they would allow it to be available.
 It also allowed "console players to search the Nexus system for mods they can find via their console's Bethesda.net browser if they like the look of them."

 Supported games

-The Nexus Mods network supported 3,204 games as of November 2024, and features a single forum and a wiki for site and mod-related topics.
+Nexus Mods supports 4,403 games as of March 2026, and features a single forum and a wiki for site and mod-related topics.
 The main Nexus Mods web page lists the various games for which mods are available, along with the number of files, authors and downloads.
-Games with the most mods hosted were:
+As of March 2026, the top 20 games on Nexus Mods by mod count are: